Statue of Heydar Aliyev, Mexico City: Description and installation

 Heydar Aliyev was an Azerbaijani politician who served as president of Azerbaijan between 1993 and 2003.
-Although Heydarism became influential in national politics and Azeri society, Aliyev has been criticized internationally, being described as an "iron fist" leader, "dictator", and "authoritarian".
+Aliyev has been criticized internationally, being described as an "iron fist" leader, "dictator", and "authoritarian".

 According to Ilgar Mukhtarov, Azerbaijan's ambassador to Mexico, negotiations for the sculptural project began in 2008, though it was not until 2010 that they were formalized.
 He stated that the initiative aimed to show appreciation to Mexico for being one of the first countries to recognize Azerbaijan's independence.
 On 13 July 2011, both nations signed an agreement to start the project.
 In the same month, it was endorsed by the Citizens' Governing Council of Chapultepec Park (Spanish: Consejo Rector Ciudadano del Bosque de Chapultepec; CRC).
+However, during the controversy around the statue, members of the panel later said they were ignorant to the abuses attributed to Aliyev.
+Committee member Monica del Villar said the proposal "presented to us was completely different from what they built."

-The designated area was named "Mexico-Azerbaijan Friendship Park" (Spanish: Parque de la Amistad México-Azerbaiyán), and is located along Paseo de la Reforma, on the edge of Chapultepec.
+The designated area was named "Mexico-Azerbaijan Friendship Park" (Spanish: Parque de la Amistad México-Azerbaiyán), and was located along Paseo de la Reforma, on the edge of Chapultepec.
 The area covers 1700 m2, and it is illuminated with solar street lights.
 Construction began in April 2012.
 The statue was donated by the Azerbaijani embassy in Mexico, stands 3.6 m, and was shipped from Azerbaijan.

 On 22 August 2012, Marcelo Ebrard, then head of government of Mexico City, inaugurated the project.
-Tracy Wilkinson of the Los Angeles Times described the memorial as "Aliyev [sitting] on a white marble pedestal [with] his name embossed in golden letters", placed "in front of a jagged stone map of Azerbaijan".
+Tracy Wilkinson of the Los Angeles Times criticized the memorial, first describing it as "Aliyev [sitting] on a white marble pedestal [with] his name embossed in golden letters", placed "in front of a jagged stone map of Azerbaijan", taking note of their failure to mention its ranking as "one of the most corrupt countries".
 The map is almost 8 m tall.
-Will Grant of BBC News described that a plaque referred to Aliyev as "a great politician and statesman".
+Will Grant of BBC News described that a plaque referred to Aliyev as "a great politician and statesman", and criticized the Azerbaijani embassy of employing "Stalinesque control".